PHYSICAL EDUCATION COURSES

 Physical Education is a semester course.
 Each student will receive a grade for the first and the second quarter.
 The cumulative average of the two quarters will result in the semester grade.
 If a student fails for the semester, then that student must repeat the entire semester to receive credit.
 Assessment and evaluation based on learning outcomes and standards is an integral component of the physical education program.
 Evaluation will include end of the unit performance tasks, formative assessments of skills, knowledge and attitudes, preparedness, participation and attendance.
 Any student who is unprepared for class shall not be allowed to participate in any activity.
 Participation is required and will be defined as “being actively and cooperatively engaged in the activity.”
 Students are required to attend all scheduled physical education classes to receive credit.
 Student athletes who do not participate in the regularly scheduled physical education class may not participate in an after school event that specific day.
 All students are required to complete the Physical Best Fitnessgram Assessment during the first and fourth quarters.

 Students will be afforded the opportunity to make-up any legal absences and legal excuses from class.
 The make-up class will be arranged in advance between the student and teacher and only during the activity in which the legal excuse occurred.
 Students may only make-up one class per day.
 Teachers will inform the students of their scheduled after school make-up day at the beginning of the first marking period.
-The students have the opportunity to make up a class with their teacher of record on the assigned make-up day or with the teacher of record during the student’s free period that coincides with the teacher’s teaching schedule.
+The students can make up a class with their teacher of record on the assigned make-up day or with the teacher of record during the student’s free period that coincides with the teacher’s teaching schedule.
 In the event of a conflict the student with prior approval may attend any after school make-up session with the assigned teacher of the day.
 Any classes that are not made up will result in a zero grade for that day.
 Students who have illegal absences, illegal excuses and cuts will not be permitted to make up any classes.

 Students who will be medically excused from physical education class will be assigned a study hall during their regularly scheduled class.
 These students are required to attend PEX study hall and complete PEX assigned written work in order to receive credit for their physical education class.
-The students are responsible for obtaining the assignments and pass code from his/her physical education teacher.
+The students are responsible for obtaining the assignments and pass code from their physical education teacher.
 All work will be downloaded from the District Physical Education website and returned to the teacher of record by the assigned due date.
 A doctor’s note is required at the onset of the illness or injury which will be accepted by the nurse’s office as valid.
 Teachers will then be notified by the nurse’s office of the PEX assignment.
 The physical education teacher will assign a PEX study hall and notify the PEX study hall teacher of the duration of this assignment.

 Lockers and Security